 Please note that if you have previously had the Shingles or Pneumococcal Vaccine before you will not need to have the vaccine again, the GP or nurse who give you the flu vaccine will be able to see this on your record if you are unsure.

 Online Services - EMIS Patient Access

-For more information and to register for Bishops Waltham Surgery’s online services called Patient Access please refer to the FAQ Section.
+For more information and to register for Bishops Waltham Surgery’s online services called Patient Access please refer to the Online Services page.

 Click on the image below to go to the Patient Access website to access your Medication, Appointments and Medical Records.